nouritsu/rs-aoc/README.md

 ### Day 2
 I overcomplicated the solution by adding adding 3 user defined types, however it helped me in part 2 as I needed to write less code for them.
 I also learnt how to implement traits like `FromStr` by myself.

+### Day 3
+I wrote a generic function that would probably be useful in the future and learnt how to write things the rust way - using `fold` and `iter`.
+Throwing a HashMap at things usually tends to solve them.

+### Day 4
+Modelling your program using Traits, Enums and Structs in Rust tends to help scalability, I was able to implement the second part of the problem with minimal additions.